acforrester/acforrester/README.md

 - Extracting, manipulating, and analyzing numerous public and private datasets (see below).
 - Applying econometric and quasi-experimental methods.
-- Time series modelling, forecasting, and seasonal adjustment
+- Time series modelling, forecasting, and seasonal adjustment.
+- Population estimation and projections.
 - Using data science methods to examine big data and validate statistical models.
 - Manipulating, tabulating, and estimating variance for survey data from a variety of survey designs.
 - Writing and publishing research in peer-reviewed journals, book chapters, and policy brief series and presenting research at professional conferences.